Dec 28, 2020

 There has been so much uncertainity this year, so much joy has been lost, and you want to make everything ‘perfect’ for your loves.

-You put more pressure on yourself and in doing so, your drinking can quickly slip from the jolly, celebratory glass or two you planned to stick with, and become the wrecking ball of your longed for perfect, loving Christmas.
+And in wanting to shower your loves with the best you have, you put more pressure on yourself and in doing so, your drinking can quickly slip from the jolly, celebratory glass or two you planned to stick with, and become the wrecking ball of your longed for perfect, loving Christmas.

 For those of you who know me, you know that I don’t focus on alcohol as being the problem to be resolved when you change your drinking.